adam-bunce/desert-heat/README.md

 Effect of having "armour" items in each slot on the desert heat timer in ticks, base time is 150 ticks.

 ![](READMEimages/effectOfItems.png)
-## Limitations
-The plugin depends on a list of items to calculate how quickly your water will drain, this list is not 100% accurate.
-Because of this you should take the calculated times with a grain of salt, unless confirmed by your own use of the plugin.

-## Support
-If you're having to use the Manual Offset config option then some equipment is missing/has been added incorrectly.
-To fix this *(or to address any other issues)* create a [Github Issue](https://github.com/adam-bunce/desert-heat/issues) with a picture of your `equipment` and the `offset helper chat messages`, or fill out [This Google Form](https://forms.gle/Y5YvxJsys2FuG6vW9) and I will fix it ASAP.